TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-resilience.md

 * If the source attribute changes to "alpha" and remains that way for 5 minutes, the Hypervolt must be stuck.
 * For now the automation just notifies me.
 I want to unstick it manually once before trying to automate the procedure.
 * When it happened to me I tried a bunch of things.
 I reloaded the integration, I refreshed the Hypervolt app, I ran the network trouble shooter tool in the app (which said everything was fine), I turned on the kettle so there would be a spike of power imported from grid.
 A few minutes after doing all that in a frenzy of activity it started working again.
-* Since then has happened twice more
+* Since then has happened three times more
 * Second time I tried disabling and reenabling the integration.
 Waited 10 minutes.
 Made no difference.
 Tried the app, this time the trouble shooter reported no connectivity to the device.
 In the end resorted to rebooting it by turning it off and on at the circuit breaker.
 Was OK again after that.
-* Third time happened within 24 hours.
-However, by the time I saw the alert it had started working again.
-Was stuck for about 25 minutes in total.
+* The final two times it was stuck for 20 minutes or so then sorted itself out before I saw the alert.
+* Still in monitoring mode when latest version of integration was released which restarts web socket connection if nothing received for 5 minutes.
+I changed my alert automation to report after 10 minutes.

 # Charging Spikes